What is Craniosacral Therapy?

 My Style

-My style is primarily influenced by the Upledger style of Craniosacral, with other elements unique to my teacher.
+My style is primarily influenced by the Upledger style of Craniosacral, with other elements unique to my teachers.
 The work is both systematic and intuitive.
-It is also collaborative; my goal is to connect to the client’s own inner wisdom and let it lead our work together.
+It is also collaborative; my goal is to connect to the client’s inner wisdom and let it lead the sessions.

 My Scope of Practice

 I am in the early stages of my CST training and currently offering CST to adults (16+) who aren’t pregnant.
-While I don’t yet practice with babies or children, I can refer you to providers who specialize in those populations
+While I don’t yet practice with babies or children, I can refer you to local providers who specialize in those populations.

 How CST Helps